 If you make a practice of knowing what a healthy portion looks like, you feel better eating the foods you love by knowing that you’re eating them in moderation.
 Combined with an active lifestyle, including a walking program, you can get healthier, feel great and even lose weight by walking more!

 Don’t have the Pacer app yet?
 Download Pacer for free! (on mobile)

 Portion Sizes and Serving Sizes

-You can choose any portion size that you like.
+While there are recommended portion sizes for healthier eating, technically you can choose any portion size that you like.
 If you’re cooking at home, you decide how much to put on your plate or how much to serve yourself.
-Restaurants usually don’t give you the option to decide how big portions are, but there are usually no rules that define how much pasta or how much salad they should give you for one order.
+Restaurants usually don’t give you the option to decide how big portions are, but there are no set rules that define how much pasta or how much salad they should give you for one order.

 Understanding Portion Sizes

 Understanding proper portion sizes allows you to build healthier meals by recognizing how much of various types of foods you should eat in a single meal.
-Portion sizes can help you recognize when restaurant meals are bigger than they need to be, for instance.
+Portion sizes can help you recognize when restaurant meals are bigger than they need to be, and when the various items are not in the proper proportions.
 This can help you eat healthier and reduce calories consumed without having to measure and count everything that you eat.